Summer8918/graph_database_using_lsm_tree/README.md

 0	10
 ```

+The text file partOfsocLiveJournal1.txt can be used as a temporary dataset for faster testing.
+It consists of a part of soc-LiveJournal1.txt data.

+graphFile.txt is the same as partOfsocLiveJournal1.txt but without headers.

+convertedGraph.txt is an adjacency graph made from graphFile.txt using SNAPtoAdj function of LIGRA network.

 # Test of the Database

 ./db_test -src 87 -type 1 -rounds 4

 use -src to indicate the start source of BFS application